 As defined in Financial Accounting Standards Board ("FASB") ASC Topic No. 820, "Fair Value Measurements and Disclosures" ("ASC 820"), fair value is the price that would be received to sell an asset or paid to transfer the liability in an orderly transaction between market participants at the measurement date.
 In determining fair value, the Company uses the market or income approach.
 Based on this approach, the Company utilizes certain assumptions about the risk inherent in the inputs to the valuation technique.
 These inputs can be readily observable, market-corroborated, or generally unobservable.
 The Company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.
 Based on the observability of the inputs used in the valuation techniques, the Company is required to provide the following information according to the fair value hierarchy.
-The fair value hierarchy that prioritizes the inputs used in the valuation methodologies in measuring fair value.
+The fair value hierarchy ranks the quality and the reliability of the information used to determine fair values.
+As a basis for considering these assumptions, ASC 820 defines a three-tier value hierarchy that prioritizes the inputs used in the valuation methodologies in measuring fair value.

-Level 1 - Unadjusted quoted prices in active, accessible markets for identical assets or liabilities

-Level 2 - Other inputs that are directly or indirectly observable in the marketplace

-Level 3 - Unobservable inputs, which are supported by little or no market activity
+- Level 1 Unadjusted quoted prices in active, accessible markets for identical assets or liabilities - Level 2 Other inputs that are directly or indirectly observable in the marketplace - Level 3 Unobservable inputs, which are supported by little or no market activity